Int. No. 487-A

 Be it enacted by the Council as follows:

 Section 1.
-Chapter 1 of title 14 of the administrative code of the city of New York is amended by adding a new section 14-175 to read as follows:
+Chapter 1 of title 14 of the administrative code of the city of New York is amended by adding a new section 14-188 to read as follows:

-a.
+?
+14-188 Annual surveillance reporting and evaluation. a.
 Definitions.
 As used in this section, the following terms have the following meanings:

 Surveillance technology.
-The term "surveillance technology" means equipment, software, or system capable of, or used or designed for, collecting, retaining, processing, or sharing audio, video, location, thermal, biometric, or similar information, that is operated by or at the direction of the department.
+The term "surveillance technology" means equipment, software, or systems capable of, or used or designed for, collecting, retaining, processing, or sharing audio, video, location, thermal, biometric, or similar information, that is operated by or at the direction of the department.
 Surveillance technology does not include:

 2. parking ticket devices;